 Our interdisciplinary team is developing flexible classroom modules that introduce undergraduate students to the core concepts of macrosystems ecology and simulation modeling through the lens of limnology.
 Each module utilizes long-term, high-frequency, and sensor-based datasets from diverse sources, including the Global Lakes Ecological Observatory Network, the United States Geological Survey, the Long Term Ecological Research Network, and the National Ecological Observatory Network.

 Each module can be adapted for use in introductory, intermediate, and advanced courses in ecology and related fields, in order to enhance students' understanding of macrosystems ecology, their computational skills, and their ability to conduct inquiry-based studies.

 Macrosystems EDDIE Modules

 Climate Change Effects on Lake Temperatures

 Our objective is to develop stand-alone, modular classroom activities for undergraduate students that use publicly-available, long-term, and high-frequency datasets to explore the core concepts of macrosystems ecology while developing quantitative literacy.

 The Macrosystems EDDIE modules are specifically designed to help students achieve the following pedagogical goals:

 - Improve students' ability to understand and predict how local, regional, and continental processes interact to mediate responses to human activities

 - Gain computational skills through engagement in simulation modeling, computer programming, distributed computing, and the analysis of large datasets

 - Develop hypotheses, conduct inquiry-based studies to test them, and evaluate if their hypotheses are supported or rejected by data

-During the 2017-2018 academic year, we will be using pre- and post-module student questionnaires and soliciting instructor feedback to assess whether our Macrosystems EDDIE modules are achieving their pedagogical goals.
+During the 2017-2018 and 2018-2019 academic years, we will be using pre- and post-module student questionnaires and soliciting instructor feedback to assess whether our Macrosystems EDDIE modules are achieving their pedagogical goals.
 These assessments will allow us to determine whether the modules are helping increase students' understanding of macrosystems ecology and modeling skills, and will allow us to revise modules as needed to maximize their utility to instructors and students.
 Previous assessments of modules through Project EDDIE found that students who completed EDDIE modules had significantly improved data manipulation skills, an increased understanding of how to use large datasets, and a greater appreciation for the value of high-resolution and long-term data.
 Thus, in addition to developing critical quantitative and modeling skills, working with high-frequency sensor datasets cements the real-world application of basic ecological concepts.